Updated on August 3, 2022

 Warm the Bed

-This won’t necessarily work against bed bugs hiding in the bedframe, but you can run a steam cleaner or hot iron to go over the sheets and mattress before bed.
+This won’t necessarily work against bed bugs hiding in the bedframe, but you can run a steam cleaner or hot iron to go over the bed sheets and mattress before bed.

-It can help kill some bacteria, give you a nice, toasty place to lay down, and may kill a few bed bugs along the way.
+It’ll help kill some bacteria, give you a nice, toasty place to lay down, and may kill a few bed bugs along the way.
 Just be sure to run your pillows and other linens through a hot dryer while you’re at it.

 Sleep in a Different Room

-Be sure to run any clothing from the bedroom through a hot dryer so there’s less chance of bringing your little friends to the campout.
+Men often complain about being left in the dog house.
+But when faced with bed bugs, your couch may not seem such a bad idea.
+Just be sure to run any clothing from the bedroom through a hot clothes dryer so there’s less chance of bringing your little friends to the campout.

-- How to Get Rid of Carpet Beetles - May 26, 2023
+- How to Get Rid of Hornets (and Keep Them Away) - September 17, 2024

 Leaving infested rooms unoccupied is one of the greatest causes of bed bugs spreading.
 They will hunt you down in other rooms or infest other occupied rooms.
 This is one reason (there are other causes too) that an infestation can spread through apartment blocks.